Fonfon02/Module141/README.md

 ![alt text]( ./pictures/1.png "SQL meme 1")

 This repo contain our project for the module 141.
-It's the projetc of [divad1701](https://github.com/divad1701) and [Fonfon02](https://github.com/Fonfon02).
+It's the project of [David Araujo](https://github.com/divad1701) and [Colin Fontanellaz](https://github.com/Fonfon02).

 ## Prerequisite
 List of things to get before install: